Contribution getting started¶

 First, make sure the bug is fixed the

-git checkout origin/1.2.x -b backport-XXXX# use the master PR number here
+git checkout origin/1.2.x -b backport-XXXX# use the main PR number here

 Locate the merge commit on the PR, in the merged message, for example: